Where every dollar goes

 Heart & Stroke’s critical priority is to invest in world-class, life-saving heart and brain research that leads to medical breakthroughs.

-We have seen great progress in awareness, prevention, treatment, and recovery.
-However, as Canada’s population ages and more younger people are being diagnosed, the urgency to beat heart disease and stroke grows.
+We have seen great progress in awareness, prevention, treatment and recovery.
+However, as Canada’s population ages and younger people are being diagnosed more frequently, the urgency to beat heart disease and stroke grows.

-As one of Canada’s largest and most effective health charities, we measure our overall effectiveness by our ability to drive impact in our priority areas through new knowledge and innovation, effective health policies, health systems change, and awareness and education programs for people at risk of or living with heart disease and stroke.
+As one of Canada’s largest and most effective health charities, we measure our impact by our ability to drive change in priority areas related to new knowledge and innovation that lead to research breakthroughs, improved health policies and health systems, and support programs for people at risk of or living with heart disease or stroke.

-Since 1952, Heart & Stroke has invested almost $1.7 billion in heart disease and stroke research.
-Over that time, the death rate from heart disease and stroke has declined by more than 75%.
+Since 1952, Heart & Stroke has invested more than $1.7 billion in heart disease and stroke research.
+Over that time, the death rate from heart disease and stroke has declined by more than 80%.

 Why do you spend donations on fundraising?